 This article originally appeared in The Sounding Off Issue, no. 350, Winter 2017.

 It seems funny that Jay Boogie should claim he “never chose to be a rapper” – the Dominican American MC is hip-hop, for goodness sake.
-From the Brooklyn neighbourhood he grew up in, to the discrimination he faces every time he leaves his front doorstep.
+From the Brooklyn neighborhood he grew up in to the discrimination he faces every time he leaves his front doorstep.
 “The life that’s spoken about in hip-hop is the life that I live,” says the femme-projecting artist, who released his most recent mixtape, Jesus Loves Me Too, this summer.

 For Jay, the problem arises when artists put on the clothes but, “won’t really face the advocacy.”
-You see, to Jay, music is a form of activism, a way of, “speaking to kids in middle America who are 17, 18 and like, ‘So what if I like men?
+You see, to Jay, music is a form of activism, a way of “speaking to kids in middle America who are 17, 18 and like, ‘So what if I like men?
 I can still rap.’”
 In the future he’d love to see more LGBTQI+ artists break through hip-hop’s heteronormativity.
 For now?
 “I’m just trying to give people something fun to look at, something strong to listen to, a backbone.”

 He might not have chosen to be a rapper, but it sure is one hell of a weapon.